BasileAmeeuw/Creater-Of-Sites/README.md

 To make the code work locally you have to follow the next instructions.

 1. First you have to install WampServer (or another one):
- * To do this I recommend you to follow this tutorial https://www.w3resource.com/php/installation/install-wamp.php
+ * To do this I recommend you to follow this tutorial <a href="https://www.w3resource.com/php/installation/install-wamp.php"> WampServer </a>

 2. When it's done, you have to clone this repository from github in the repository www in the repository WampServer like this:
 * You clone from the github like this